Cluster D - D01

 Contribution to the CRC

-The land use cover and management information provided by project D01 will be down scaled to grid level applying the methodology developed in project B04.
+The LULC information provided by project D01 will be down scaled to grid level applying the methodology developed in project B04.
 The joint aim of both projects is to inform the coupled Earth-System-Model.

 Approach

-Project D01 will use and further develop CGEBox (https://www.ilr1.uni-bonn.de/en/research/research-groups/economic-modeling-of-agricultural-systems/cgebox), a modular platform for CGE modeling.
-In addition to updating the database, an expansion of the land use drivers covered in the model is planned.
-Within the framework of the five SSPs, scenario narratives with a focus on land use cover and management will be developed and quantified.
-The land use results will be subjected to a comprehensive sensitivity analysis and a socio-economic and ecological welfare analysis.
+Project D01 uses and further develops CGEBox (https://www.ilr1.uni-bonn.de/en/research/research-groups/economic-modeling-of-agricultural-systems/cgebox), a modular platform for CGE modeling.
+In addition to updating the database, the land use drivers covered in the model are expanded.
+Within the framework of the five SSPs, scenario narratives with a focus on LULC are developed and quantified.
+The LULC results are subject to a comprehensive sensitivity analysis and a socio-economic and ecological welfare analysis.

 Main results in 2022